Vantage celebrates its 40th anniversary this year!

 This morning your ship arrives in charming Wertheim, a picturesque town set at the confluence of the Main and Tauber rivers.
 You’ll enjoy a brief walking tour to admire its medieval treasures and 12th-century castle before setting off on your choice of four different village life experiences.

 The lovely half-timbered village of Marktheidenfeld boasts several traditional industries, and today you’ll choose which one to explore.
 You can visit the local paper factory, a forge where traditional blacksmithing is done, or a local château whose owner will show you his antique piano and klavier collection.
 Your fourth choice is a visit to a family-owned winery, where you’ll sample some lovely Franconian vintages.
 After your choice of tour concludes you’ll enjoy a German-style barbecue or “grill party,” with traditional live music.
-Back on the ship, a glassblowing demonstration introduces us to the artistry of this age-old craft.
-Then, an interactive cooking lesson introduces you to Germany’s answer to mac and cheese, Käsespätzle, or another regional specialty.
+Back on the ship, an interactive cooking lesson introduces you to Germany’s answer to mac and cheese, Käsespätzle, or another regional specialty.

 A full day in romantic Heidelberg